Zolotyi Potik: Potocki Castle

 Potocki Castle was constructed from sandstone by Stefan at the beginning of the 17th century.
 It was the main residence of Potocki, and his wife, Maria Mohylaanka.
 It was built under order of Sigismund, and was built with high, 2-meter thick walls in order to protect merchant business within the city from invaders, and each corner contained a 3-tier embrasure.
 A second floor was added to the castle later on.
-The structure is located on the left bank of the Zolota River, a tributary of the Dnieper.
+The structure is located on the left bank of the Zolota River, a tributary of the Dniester.
 The castle was inhabited until the invasion of Sheitan, when the majority of the castle was destroyed.
 The building was preserved in some form or another, passing down through owners until a fire in 1935, and then some reconstruction efforts were made 3 years following the incident.
 There are still remnants of the castle visible in the village today.